Featured image: The Whipple house when it was at its original location on Saltonstall Street.

 In most regions of Essex and Middlesex Counties, Massachusetts, a scarcity of lime for mortar, too, made timber the preferred building material.
 Trends have been identified for decorative treatments as well, although in this case, many of these trends are regional as well as having English precedents.
 The evidence of one carpenter in certain areas and the connection with a specific region in England has been traced, as have the changes that evolved as carpenters and housewrights adapted to different conditions.

 The identification of specific patterns of countywide building preferences and, especially, the large number of later First Period houses is important for increasing the understanding of craftsmanship in late seventeenth and early eighteenth century New England.
 For example, the use of a transverse summer beam supported by a post with a decorated carved shoulder, rather than the longitudinal summer beam is a feature that was concentrated in Essex County in and around Salem.
 This was a regional building trend apparently transported from the West Country of England; many of the early carpenters in the Salem area can be traced to the West Country.
-Cummings has suggested that in later decades of the eighteenth century there occurred a “revival” of heavier timber construction.
+Cummings has suggested that in later decades of the 17th century there occurred a “revival” of heavier timber construction.

 Preliminary evidence of those houses identified as “transitional” in this nomination suggests that such is the case, and the evidence calls into question the reliability of using certain construction features (e.g., joist spacing) for the purpose of dating later buildings.
 On the other hand, it confirms the relationship of other features, such as the appearance of quirked beading and reduced width of flat chamfers to a later First Period or transitional date.
 In summary, the group of First Period buildings is important for its representation of the development of house plans, the timber-frame construction techniques, and the decorations applied to structural members.
 The precedents for this style and form can often be traced to English prototypes, specifically to regions of England (East Anglia and the West Counties) from which early New England carpenters and housewrights migrated. ;and lacking in research that can enhance our understanding of these early life patterns.